AHuynh/vgdev-horror/README.md

 vgdev-horror
 ============

-A horror Flash game for VGDev, Fall 2014
+A scrapped horror Flash game intended for VGDev, Fall 2014.

 Based off of `Five Nights at Freddy's`.